AndrewBresee/Gratitude/_PRESS-RELEASE.md

   > Describe how your product elegantly solves the problem.

   Gratitudes is a simple app that encourages you to only write a little bit everyday.
-It is very easy to use, and only takes a few seconds to write about something you are greatful for.
+It is very easy to use, and only takes a few seconds to write about something you are grateful for.

 ## Quote from You ##